College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 College Dropout Economic Impact

-1. 57% of the students that take on student loans do not prefer to graduate.
+66. 57% of the students who take on student loans do not prefer to graduate.

 College Dropout Rates Of Foster Care Students

-1. The dropout rates of foster kids decrease to 64% when provided with financial support and assistance.
-Hence the graduation rates increase to 44%.
+70. The dropout rates of foster kids decrease to 64% when provided with financial support and assistance.
+Hence the graduation rate increased to 44%.

-1. Students that are diagnosed with schizophrenia have a 47% chance of dropping out.
+71. Students who are diagnosed with schizophrenia have a 47% chance of dropping out.

 Disabled Students’ College Dropout Rates